@keyv/redis

 • deleteMany - Delete multiple keys.

-• clear - Clear all keys.
-If the namespace is set it will only clear keys with that namespace.
+• clear - Clear all keys in the namespace.
+If the namespace is not set it will clear all keys that are not prefixed with a namespace unless noNamespaceAffectsAll is set to true.

 • disconnect - Disconnect from the Redis server.